emelysalmeron/emelysalmeron.github.io/README.md

 * Im from El Salvador, Central America
 * As a proud salvadorean I love pupusas (It's our most famous typical dish)
 * I love tea.
-I could drink at any time of the day.
+I could drink it at any time of the day.
 Fav teas are green tea, chamomile and mint.
 * Friendly and easy going person
 * Dog person
 * Im a "do it" person